FZJ-JSC/jubench-icon/DESCRIPTION.md

 ICON depends on other packages: NVIDIA HPC SDK, OpenMPI, netCDF-Fortran, Python, CUDA, ecCodes, CMake.

-On JUWELS Booster, the following modules have been loaded: NVHPC/24.1-CUDA-12 OpenMPI/4.1.6 ecCodes/2.31.0 netCDF-Fortran/4.9.2 CMake/3.26.3
+On JUWELS Booster, the following modules are used by the benchmark: NVHPC/24.1-CUDA-12 OpenMPI/4.1.6 ecCodes/2.31.0 netCDF-Fortran/4.9.2 CMake/3.26.3.
+They do not need to be loaded manually, but are automatically loaded through the JUBE script.
+In case of manual execution, please add the following module search path to your environment: `module use /p/usersoftware/slmet/easybuild/stages/2024/easybuild/juwelsbooster/modules/all/Core/`.

 ### Configuration